mdn/content/files/en-us/web/progressive_web_apps/tutorials/cycletracker/secure_connection/index.md

 You can run a local HTTP server using a [VSCode plugin](/en-US/docs/Learn/Common_questions/Tools_and_setup/set_up_a_local_testing_server#using_an_extension_in_your_code_editor), which enables running a local server on a single or different port.
 The [Preview on Web Server extension](https://marketplace.visualstudio.com/items?itemName=yuichinukiyama.vscode-preview-server) for the [VSCode](https://code.visualstudio.com/download) IDE creates a server at the root of the directory currently opened by the editor, with a default port of `8080`.
 VS Code extensions are configurable.
 The `previewServer.port` setting is the port number of the web server.
 The extensions default setting of `8080` can be edited and changed.
 By default, entering `localhost:8080` in the browser URL bar will load the page.

 > [!NOTE]
-> that the Preview on Web Server extension uses Browsersync.
+> The Preview on Web Server extension uses Browsersync.
 When your development environment is started by this extension, `localhost:3001` provides a user interface for Browsersync, providing an overview of the current server environment.

 Learn how to [set up a local testing server](/en-US/docs/Learn/Common_questions/Tools_and_setup/set_up_a_local_testing_server) using [Python](/en-US/docs/Learn/Common_questions/Tools_and_setup/set_up_a_local_testing_server#using_python) or [local server side language](/en-US/docs/Learn/Common_questions/Tools_and_setup/set_up_a_local_testing_server#running_server-side_languages_locally) like PHP.